aGotelli/Projet1/README.md

 ### <a name="Ri-Robot(2,0)"></a>The robot_2_0.h
-  The robot_2_0 contains the declaration of all the function related to the simulation of the robot motion.
+  The robot_2_0 contains the declaration of all the functions related to simulating the robot motion.
 Firstly, the input is computed from the Twist message and the max speed of the wheels in ensured to both.
-According to the obtained input, the matrix that represents the kinematic model ( S(q) ) is updated and used to get the derivative of the generalized coordinates of the robot.
-This computation allows to, after a integration over the time elapsed from the last one, update the generalized coordinates adding what obtained with the current value.
+Accordingly to the obtained input, the matrix that represents the kinematic model ( S(q) ) is updated and used to get the derivative of the generalized coordinates of the robot.
+This computation allows to:
+  * Obtain the changes in the configuration vector from the last iteration
+  * Apply the changes to the current configuration vector

   Moreover, in this file it is computed the odometry.
-Starting from the current value of phi angles of the two fixed wheels, the elementary rotation of the two wheels between two instants of time are computed taking into account the wheel resolution.
+Starting from the current value of the phi angles of the two fixed wheels, the elementary rotations between two iterations are computed taking into account the encoder resolution.
 In this way, the discretized input is obtained and, through it, the odometry coordinates are updated.